siv2r/kidney-exchange/README.md

 ## What is a living donor kidney exchange problem?

 Let's say a person wants to donate his/her kidney to a loved one but cannot do so because they have some medical incompatibility.
 This problem can be solved by curating similar patients and swapping the kidney within themselves.
-This problem is called the living donor kidney exchange problem, and in most places of India, doctors solve it manually.
+This problem is called the living donor kidney exchange problem.
+Only one donated kidney is needed to replace the two failed kidneys, which makes living-donor kidney transplant an alternative to deceased-donor kidney transplant.In India, this is often done manually and there's a need to automate the process.

 ![illustration](images/kidney_chain.png)